Derby shoe in vegetable tanned Charles F. Stead Brown calf suede

 - Made in Canada in the Viberg family factory

-Luca's foot measure approximately EU45 on Brannock device, therefore he sized Viberg as the general recommendation suggest, which means 1 size down from Brannock device.
+Luca's foot measures approximately EU45 on Brannock device, therefore he sized Viberg as the general recommendation suggests, which means 1 size down from Brannock device (or by taking your UK size).